elastic/apm-pipeline-library/vars/README.md

 ```

 * refspec: A branch (i.e. master), or a pull request identified by the "pr/" prefix and the pull request ID.
 * packageJSON: Full name of the package.json file.
-Defaults to `package.json`
+Defaults to 'package.json'
 * baseDir: Directory where to clone the Kibana repository.
-Defaults to`${env.BASE_DIR}/build`
+Defaults to "${env.BASE_DIR}/build"
 * credentialsId: Credentials used access Github repositories.
 * targetTag: Docker tag to be used in the image.
-Defaults to `the commit SHA`.
+Defaults to the commit SHA.
 * dockerRegistry: Name of the Docker registry.
-Defaults to `docker.elastic.co`
+Defaults to 'docker.elastic.co'
 * dockerRegistrySecret: Name of the Vault secret with the credentials for logining into the registry.
-Defaults to `secret/observability-team/ci/docker-registry/prod`
+Defaults to 'secret/observability-team/ci/docker-registry/prod'
 * dockerImageSource: Name of the source Docker image when tagging.
-Defaults to `${dockerRegistry}/kibana/kibana`
+Defaults to '${dockerRegistry}/kibana/kibana'
 * dockerImageTarget: Name of the target Docker image to be tagged.
-Defaults to `${dockerRegistry}/observability-ci/kibana`
+Defaults to '${dockerRegistry}/observability-ci/kibana'

 ## buildStatus
 Fetch the current build status for a given job